 BRAINY: Bringing Arts Integration to Youth

-Since its inception in fall 2009, over 2,000 third, fourth, and fifth grade students from Fort Collins, Loveland, and Windsor elementary schools have enjoyed this collaborative, educational program.
+Since its inception in Fall 2009, more than 3,000 third, fourth, and fifth grade students from Fort Collins, Loveland, and Windsor elementary schools have enjoyed this collaborative, educational program.

 BRAINY is meant to:

 2) demonstrate the role the arts play in our community and culture

 3) demonstrate to students that the arts can be part of leisure and/or academic pursuits (with connections to other academic subjects)